-- developing operational risk policies, tools and frameworks across the business, including operational risk incident reporting, root cause analysis and recording and remedial action tracking; - managing effective Risk and Control Self-Assessment processes to identify and evaluate the Bank's exposures to operational risks; - oversight of operational risk management activities undertaken by the first line; and - reporting and performance monitoring.
+- development and oversight of the operational risk management frameworks; - developing operational risk policies, tools and frameworks across the business, including operational risk incident reporting, root cause analysis and recording and remedial action tracking; - managing effective Risk and Control Self-Assessment processes to identify and evaluate the Bank's exposures to operational risks; - oversight of operational risk management activities undertaken by the first line; and - reporting and performance monitoring.

-The Bank's Chief Operations and Control Officer is in the 1st Line of Defence (see Note 4b of the Annual Report and Financial Statements - Approach to Risk Management) and reports to the Chief Executive Officer.
+The Bank's Chief Operations and Control Officer is in the 1st Line of Defence (see Section 4b - Approach to Risk Management) and reports to the Chief Executive Officer.
 The Chief Operations and Control Officer has day to day responsibility for assuring the completeness and performance of the Bank's operational risk control processes.

-Operational risk management is overseen at an executive level by the Governance and Control Committee, which reviews and makes recommendations via the Executive Committee to the Audit, Risk and Conduct Committee at least annually on the Bank's operational risk appetite and policies, or approves where within delegated authority, having regard to the Bank's business plans and Operational Risk Standards as approved by the Audit, Risk and Conduct Committee.
+Operational risk management is overseen at an executive level by the Governance and Control Committee, which reviews and makes recommendations via the Executive Committee to the Risk and Conduct Committee at least annually on the Bank's operational risk appetite and policies, or approves where within delegated authority, having regard to the Bank's business plans and Operational Risk Standards as approved by the Risk and Conduct Committee.

-Operational risk losses in the year to 31 December 2019 amounted to £417,000 (2018: £198,000).
+Operational risk losses in the year to 31 December 2020 amounted to £133,000 (2019: £417,000).